radlinskii/donkeytype/README.md

 ### Todo

+-   [ ] count wpm only in words that were typed correctly
--   [ ] count & display & save results
+-   [ ] save results
 -   [ ] handle alt+backspace to delete last word from input
 -   [ ] support numbers and symbols
 -   [ ] figure out a way to mock tui::widgets::Widget to test if expected text is rendered